clambin/traefik-simple-auth/README.md

   By default, traefik-simple-auth uses Google as oauth provider and a session cooke called `traefik-simple-auth`.
   If a second instance, using GitHub oauth, used the same cookie name, then signing in to Google would also allow any flows authenticated by GitHub.
 If you want to segregate this, use a different `session-cookie-name` for the GitHub instance.

-- `domains`

-  A comma-separated list of all allowed domains.
-If "example.com" is an allowed domain, then all subdomains (e.g. www.example.com) are allowed.

-  Note: each domain needs a redirect URL configured in the auth provider, matching the domain, e.g. when using example.com and example.org, both https://auth.example.com/_oauth and https://auth.example.org/_oauth need to be set up as redirect URLs and an ingress is needed for each of these URLs to route back to traefik-simple-auth.

-- `expiry`

-  Lifetime of the session cookie, i.e. how long before a user must log back into Google.

-- `secret`

-  A (base64-encoded) secret used to protect the session cookie.

 - `users`